segmentio/segment-docs/src/connections/functions/usage.md

 ## Measuring execution time

-We measure execution time from when the Function first receives an event to the time the Function either returns successfully or throws an error.
-If Segment retries your Function (for example, if there was a timeout), those retries also count as billable execution time.
+We measure execution time from when the function first receives an event to the time the function either returns successfully or throws an error.
+If Segment retries your function (for example, if there was a timeout), those retries also count as billable execution time.

 Functions are billed in 100ms increments, rounded up.
 For example, a function that takes 80ms to complete will be billed as 100ms.
 A function that takes 105ms to complete will be billed as 200ms.